dnadanushka/TV-Radio-Stream-Player/README.md

 Android java youtube TV live stream player and a radio player from url

 ## TV Player
-- TV feed is taken from the youtube.
+- TV feed is taken from youtube.
 - YoutubeAndroidPlayerAPI is used.
 - API key has to be placed in config.java
 - Video code also placed in the COnfig.java